danielharrell/open-eyes-lect-2017-18/Open.md

 for wonder.

-Another reason is that the word is used, typically, without further explanation, as if its meaning were already understood.
+Another reason is that the word is used, typically, without further ado, as if its meaning were already understood.
 But if so, then how is it understood?

 And is there something here not understood?
 Or better